xbeat/Machine-Learning/README.md

 Size-encoded heatmaps improve upon traditional heatmaps by adding a size component to each cell.
 This enhancement makes it easier to interpret exact values and reduces visual clutter, especially for values close to zero.
 The technique is particularly useful when dealing with datasets where both color and size can convey meaningful information.

+## Magic Methods and Operator Overloading in Python

+Introduction to Magic Methods

+Magic methods, also known as dunder methods (double underscore), form the foundation of Python's data model, enabling operator overloading and customization of object behavior.
+They define how objects respond to operators, attribute access, and built-in functions, making Python's syntax more intuitive and expressive.

 ## How to Create Custom Exception in Python

 Understanding Custom Exceptions